 Equipment

 No equipment (hardware or software) is to be purchased on behalf of the Contracting Authority / Partner Country as part of this service contract or transferred to the Contracting Authority / Partner Country at the end of this contract.
+Meanwhile, if for implementation of corrective measures stipulated in NAcP are needed supply some equipment (hardware or software), the European Commission should cooperate for supplying these equipment on the base of the End User’s own expensesin the framework of a separate contract.

 Incidental expenditure